-- 4.15 The Chair of the Board, on his/her own initiative, or at the request of a trustee of the Board (without the necessity of providing a formal written complaint) who alleges a breach of the Code has occurred, may meet informally with a trustee of the Board who is alleged to have breached the Code, to discuss the alleged breach.
-The purpose of the meeting is to bring the allegation of the breach to the attention of the trustee and to discuss possible remedial measures to correct the offending behaviour.
-The informal review process is conducted in private. - 4.16 As a remedy, the parties may agree to a remedial measure that is appropriate to the nature of alleged breach, for example, an apology. - 4.17 If the Chair of the Board and the trustee alleged to have breached this Code cannot agree on a remedy, a formal complaint may be brought against the trustee alleged to have breached this Code and that complaint will be dealt with in accordance with the Formal Review Process below.
+4.174.15 The Chair of the Board, on his/her own initiative, or at the request of a trustee of the Board (without the necessity of providing a formal written complaint) who alleges a breach of the Code has occurred, Integrity Commissioner may shall meet informally with a trustee of the Board who is alleged to have breached the Code the respondent and/or the complainant, to discuss the alleged breach.
+The purpose of the meeting is to bring the allegation of the breach to the attention of the trustee respondent and to discuss possible remedial measures to correct the offending behaviour.

+- 4.184.16 The Informal Review Process is conducted in private.
+The details of the complaint, the informal process or the remedy are not reported to the Board. - 4.194.17 As a remedy, the parties may agree to a remedial measure that is appropriate to the nature of alleged breach, for example, an apology. - 4.204.18 If the Chair of the Board and the trustee alleged to have breached this Codeparties cannot agree on a remedy, the Integrity Commissioner may determine a formal complaint may be brought against the trustee alleged to have breached this Code and that the complaint will be dealt with in accordance with managed by the Formal Review Process-below..